wlerin/feralfilehosting/Feral Wiki/Software/Sickbeard - Basic Setup/readme.md

 **2:** Configures proxypass with the valid SSL URL format.
 **3:** Can update Sickbeard or Sickrage and/or only configure the proxypass.
 **4:** SickRage only (nginx required) - Presets rTorrent/Rutorrent rpc settings.
-Only password is required
+Only password is required **5:** Installs Unrar v5 locally to work with SickRage post processing.
+This feature is not enabled by default.

 ~~~
 wget -qO ~/install.sickbeard.sh http://git.io/bPrsUg && bash ~/install.sickbeard.sh